AIS-Bonn/nimbro_network/README.md

 * ROS service calls need several handshakes for each call
 * Messages are transmitted at the rate at which they are published

+Our network stack offers the same functions as the ROS network transparency, but addresses each of the above issues.

 Features
 --------

 * Topic transport:
-    * TCP protocol for reliable connections (still with communication timeouts!)
+    * TCP protocol for transmission guarantee
+      (still with communication timeouts!)
-    * UDP protocol for unreliable connections (data which has no meaning if it arrives late)
+    * UDP protocol for streaming data (data which has no meaning if it arrives late)
     * Optional transparent BZip2 compression using libbz2
     * Automatic topic discovery on the receiver side.
 The transmitter defines